 The Trust is part of the Solidaridad Southern African Region, which, in turn, is part an international network of Solidaridad organisations.
-The Southern African Region comprises Solidaridad non-profit companies and institutions that operate in Malawi, Mozambique, South Africa, Zambia and Zimbabwe.
+The Southern African Region comprises Solidaridad non-profit companies, trusts and operations in Egypt, Malawi, Mozambique, South Africa, Zambia and Zimbabwe.

-The members of the Southern African Region cooperate in determining common standards of good governance, operations and reporting, planning, fund raising, budgetting and the implementation of programmes.
+The members of the Southern African Region cooperate in determining common standards of good governance, operations and reporting, planning, fund raising, budgeting and the implementation of programmes.

-The international Solidaridad Network provides strategic, programmatic, internal quality control and communications support through a structure that incoporates an International Supervisory Board, an Executive Board of Directors and five Continental Supervisory Boards, facilitated by the services of the Solidaridad Network Secretariat.
+The international Solidaridad Network provides strategic, programmatic, internal quality control and communications support through a structure that incorporates an International Supervisory Board, an Executive Board of Directors and five Continental Supervisory Boards, facilitated by the services of the Solidaridad Network Secretariat.